khaors/geocompr/main.md

 First a 'shape' element is created by `tm_shape()` and then layers are iteratively added to the map.
 It is a flexible approach to map making because the common task of adding new layers to a map is a simple as adding `+` followed by a command that creates a new layer.
 This 'layering' is demonstrated by adding a border *on top of* the fill layer for `nz` in the third command of the previous code chunk (the order in which layers are added is the order in which they are rendered).
+Additional elements such as north arrows, scale bars and layout options can also be added using the `+` same notation as we'll see in sections.

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">`qtm()` is a handy function for **q**uickly creating **t**map **m**aps (hence the snappy name).
 It is concise and provides a good default visualization in many cases: